zordius/json-path-processor/README.md

 }
 ```

-Further, please catch something() because there may some error inside it.
+Furthermore, please catch something() because they may throw some error.

 ```javascript
 if (data && is_object(data)) {